Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Experiments and Results

 \section{Experiments and Results}

-In this section, we demonstrate the performance of proposed algorithms, i.e., \Cref{alg:FH_PI_ALP} and \Cref{alg:IH_PI_ALP} on standard cooperative multi-agent MDP.
-First, we discuss the experimental settings for \Cref{alg:FH_PI_ALP} and also present the setup for \Cref{alg:IH_PI_ALP}.
+In this section, we demonstrate the performance of the proposed algorithms, i.e., \Cref{alg:FH_PI_ALP} and \Cref{alg:IH_PI_ALP} on standard cooperative multi-agent MDP We implement both algorithms in the cost minimization as well as reward maximization applications (both cases are equivalent).
+For comparison with \Cref{alg:FH_PI_ALP} / \Cref{alg:IH_PI_ALP}, we also implement the ``Dynamic Programming (DP) / Policy Iteration (PI) for FH/IH CO-MA-MDP'' using exact value function \cite{Bertsekas2021}, and ``Fully Decentralized DP/PI for FH/IH CO-MA-MDP'' with function Approximation (Fully Dec.~DP/PI) \cite{Chen2022}.

-A Flies and Spiders example discussed in \cite{Bertsekas2021} but for a two-dimensional (2-D) grid world (see \Cref{fig:2dGridWorld}) is discussed for the \Cref{alg:FH_PI_ALP}.
-In this 2-D grid world, there are two spiders and two flies, where the position of the flies is fixed and the initial position of spiders is any random location in the grid.
+\textbf{1.
+Cost minimization application:} We consider the Flies-Spiders application \cite{Bertsekas2021}, but in a two-dimensional (2-D) grid world (i.e., App.
+1).
+In this 2-D grid world with $16$ states, there are two spiders (agents) and two flies (goal states), where the position of the flies is fixed and the initial position of spiders is any random location in the grid.
 At each time instant, spiders can move one step in one of the four directions, i.e., ``up'', ``down'', ``left'', or ``right''.
-For the edge states (e.g., $S^{3}$ in \Cref{fig:2dGridWorld}), an action that can take the agent out of the grid gets a penalty but does not change its location (i.e., state).

-The goal of this application is to minimize the total cost required by the spiders to capture both the flies.
-In this application, the single-stage cost is $+1$ until both the flies are caught by the two spiders.
-This problem is formulated as a finite horizon problem as the spiders can catch the flies within a known number of steps.
-Thus, \Cref{alg:FH_PI_ALP} is implemented here using $m=2$ number of agents, and the number of goal states is also $2$, where the two agents are "Spider 1" and "Spider 2" and the two goal states are "Fly 1" and "Fly 2", respectively.

-Each Agent gets a single-stage cost based on its current state and action taken therein while it gets a penalty if it collides with the other agent.
-Thus, each agent needs to learn to cover all the goal states at a minimum cost while avoiding collisions.
-Hence, this problem is best modelled in a multi-agent cooperative setting.
+For the edge states in this grid world, an action that can take the agent out of the grid gets a penalty but doesn't change its location.
+In this application, the single-stage cost is $+1$, and penalty is $+2$ if spiders collide with each other, until both the flies are caught by the two spiders.
+In this application, in \Cref{alg:FH_PI_ALP}, we implement two different horizon lengths of $N=10$ and $N=15$, respectively, and the goal is to cover all the goal states at a minimum cost.
+Further, for the infinite horizon discounted cost MA-MDP problem, we convert the problem into a continuing (non-episodic) task by randomly generating the initial positions of the spiders once they eat the flies and putting back the flies in the same positions as before.
+Here, we implement \Cref{alg:IH_PI_ALP} and our objective is to minimize the total expected discounted cost of the two agents. \Cref{tbl:result_comp_fly} presents the empirical results of our proposed algorithms and corresponding comparison results on the App.
+1.